akbarrafiey/sp25-ml6923/syllabus.md

 ### Ed Discussion

-We'll be using [EdStem](#) as our course message board.
+We'll be using [EdStem](https://edstem.org/us/courses/74675/discussion) as our course message board.
 You should have received an invitation via email, but if not you should be able to join by clicking the link above.
-Be sure sure to join EdStem as soon as possible, since all course communication will be done through it.
+Be sure to join EdStem as soon as possible, since all course communication will be done through it.

 If you have a question about anything to do with the course &mdash; if you're stuck on a homework problem, want clarification on the logistics, or just have a general question about data science &mdash; you can make a post on EdStem.
 We only ask that if your question includes some or all of an answer, please make